tensorwerk/hangar-py/docs/faq.rst

 1. Use a remote server and Hangar’s built in ability to just push data to a remote! (tutorial coming soon, see :ref:`ref-api` for more details.

-2. A hangar repository is self contained in it’s .hangar directory.
+2. A Hangar repository is self contained in it’s .hangar directory.
 To back up the data, just copy/paste or rsync it to another machine! (edited)